← All features

 The Activity tab shows every comment CommentShark has processed β€” which ones matched a rule, which rule fired, what action was taken, and the status (posted, failed, skipped, queued).
 This is the best place to debug a rule that isn't behaving as expected.

 If a comment didn't trigger any rule, it appears as "no match" in the activity log.
-If an action failed (e.g. a YouTube API error), you'll see the error reason and a retry count.
+If an action failed, you'll see the reason and whether CommentShark retried it.

 Frequently asked questions